Sage-Bionetworks-Workflows/eks-stack/modules/signoz/README.md

 - Set up ingress to the cluster/collector to send data to: https://sagebionetworks.jira.com/browse/IBCDPE-1095
 - Set up accounts and access to the service decleratively

+## Setting up SMTP for alertmanager
+Alertmanager is an additional tool that is deployed to the kubernetes cluster that handles forwarding an alert out to 1 or more streams that will receive the alert.
+Alert manager is set to to send emails through AWS SES (Simple Email Service) set up by the `modules/sage-aws-ses` terraform scripts.
+See that module for more information about the setup of AWS SES.

 ## Accessing signoz (Internet)

 #### Sending data into signoz (From internet)